Sigrec/Tsundoku/README.md

 ***
 >[**Download** Current Supported Version = V1.0.0](https://www.dropbox.com/sh/4tl9238vg1h6c5x/AAATAEYnSPjm8-n5V6bz5kw8a?dl=0)
->Download the folder into your desired location, then pin the exe to your taskbar.
+>Download the folder into your desired location (need to keep the executable file in a folder called "Tsundoku"), then pin the exe to your taskbar.
 Other standalone files are for if you only need to update a few things.
-## Important Info
+## Important
+#### Usage
-Do not delete or move any files that are inside this zip/folder, instead just pin the TsundOku.exe file to your taskbar
+Do not delete or move any files that are inside this zip/folder, instead just pin the Tsundoku.exe file to your taskbar

 If you lose or delete the UserData.dat file u will lose your entire collection, so do not delete it, u will have to start over again, the Covers folder I also made visible incase u want to change the img shown for a particular series just make sure u copy the EXACT name and extension (either JPG or PNG) from the image file.
+#### Reporting Bugs/Issues
+To report a issue please go to the issues link [Tsundoku Issues](https://github.com/Sigrec/TsundokuApp/issues) and create a issue ticket explaining the problem and how I can reproduce it.
+You can check back anytime to see if the ticket is completed and what version the change was made in.
 ***
-## Feature/Bug ToDo List
+## Feature/Fixes ToDo List
 #### V1.5.0
 - [ ] Price Analysis Page
 - [ ] Implement IDisposable for TsundokuThemes & Series